California Landscape Painter

 Earning a B.A. from U.C.
 Berkeley and an M.A. in English from San Francisco State University, I taught writing and literature in colleges in New York and California, and worked in instructional media and photography.

-I am a founding participant in Marin Agricultural Land Trust’s annual benefit “Ranches and Rolling Hills” (the twentieth anniversary show was in May of this year); I've painted in support of Gulf of the Farallones Marine Sanctuary, Russian Riverkeeper, Surfrider Foundation, and other nature-preservation causes.
+I am a founding participant in Marin Agricultural Land Trust’s annual benefit “Ranches and Rolling Hills” (the twentieth anniversary show was in May of this year); I've painted in support of Gulf of the Farallones Marine Sanctuary, Russian Riverkeeper, Surfrider Foundation, and other nature-preservation organizations.

 In Belize with California Hills, 2008